The Revival of an Annulled Consumer Proposal

 If that sounds like you, you do have options to potentially revive an annulled consumer proposal so that you can continue paying on the consumer proposal to help you avoid bankruptcy, and decrease the harassing calls of debt collectors.

-You need to act quickly by paying back the missed payments and contacting the administrator of your consumer proposal.
+Reviving an annulled or cancelled consumer proposal is possible, but you need to act quickly by paying back the missed payments and contacting the administrator of your consumer proposal.

 What is the process of reviving an annulled consumer proposal?

 In 2009, Canada approved a process for a revival of consumer proposals.

 Essentially, the way to revive an annulled consumer proposal is for you (the debtor) to make all the missed payments up.

 At that point, the administrator of the consumer proposal may deem is appropriate for your consumer proposal to continue and will automatically start the process to reinstate the legally-binding agreement.

 Within thirty days of the annulment, the administrator of your consumer proposal will notify your creditors as well as the Office of the Superintendent of Bankruptcy that the consumer proposal will automatically be revived, unless a notice of objection is filed with the administrator.

 This is the first step of the revival.

 At this point, each of the creditors has 60 days to file an objection.